-12 In addition to signing reciprocity agreements, Minnesota has also participated in interstate contracting, which allows states to purchase/reserve seats in specific programs at an institution in a participating state for their residents.
+12 Minnesota has also participated in interstate contracting, which allows states to purchase/reserve seats in specific programs at an institution in a participating state for their residents.
 Historically, these contractual relationships have been limited to professional schools that have limited capacity.
 For example, the University of Minnesota allowed Wisconsin residents to reserve seats in the College of Veterinary Medicine until Wisconsin established its own Veterinary Medical program (see: Minnesota Higher Education Coordinating Board.
 (1985, April 12).
-The contractual arrangements allowed states to cooperatively provide educational services without incurring the costs associated with developing the program infrastructure needed to offer the same program within their own state's boarders.
+The contractual arrangements allowed states to cooperatively provide educational services without incurring the costs associated with developing the program infrastructure needed to offer the same program within their own state's borders.